IhorVodko/LeetCodeSolutions/README.md

 # LeetCode Solutions
 Here you can find efficient solutions to LeetCode problems.
-C++ is a main programming language used to solve the problems.
+C++ is a main programming language used to solve the problems.<br>
 If it has been helpful please press a star :)